-Parameter Type Description filename string Filename of the geometry file that should be loaded shapeIndex integer A .serialized file may contain several separate meshes.
+Parameter Туре Description filename string Filename of the geometry file that should be loaded shapeIndex integer A .serialized file may contain several separate meshes.
 This parameter specifies which one should be loaded.
-(Default: 0, i.e. the first one) faceNormals boolean When set to true, any existing or computed vertex normals are discarded and face normals will instead be used during rendering.
+(De- fault: 0, i.e. the first one) faceNormals boolean When set to true, any existing or computed vertex normals are discarded and face normals will instead be used during rendering.
 This gives the rendered object a faceted apperance.
 (Default: false) maxSmoothAngle float When specified, Mitsuba will discard all vertex normals in the input mesh and rebuild them in a way that is sensitive to the presence of creases and corners.
-For more details on this parameter, see page 39.
+For more details on this parameter, see page 42.
 Disabled by default. flipNormals boolean Optional flag to flip all normals.
-(Default: false, i.e. the normals are left unchanged). toWorld transform Specifies an optional linear object-to-world transformation.
-Note that non-uniform scales are not permitted!
+(Default: false, i.e. the normals are left unchanged). toWorld transform or animation Specifies an optional linear object-to-world transformation.
 (Default: none (i.e. object space = world space))